awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.SQLServer.md

 ## Upgrading Deprecated DB Instances Before Support Ends<a name="USER_UpgradeDBInstance.SQLServer.DeprecatedVersions"></a>

-After a major version is deprecated, you can’t install it on new DB instances\.
+After a major version is deprecated, you can't install it on new DB instances\.
 RDS will try to automatically upgrade all existing DB instances\.

 If you need to restore a deprecated DB instance, you can do a point\-in\-time restore \(PITR\) or restore a snapshot\.
 Doing this gives you temporary access a DB instance that uses the version that is being deprecated\.
 However, after a major version is fully deprecated, these DB instances will also be automatically upgraded to a supported version\.